 Start with a Periodontal Exam

 To avoid dental emergencies during the holidays, begin your vacation with a periodontal exam.
 Comprehensive Periodontal Exams, also known as CPE’s, are recommended once a year to keep the teeth and gums free of disease.
-During these routine exams, Dr. Trujillo or Dr. Sanders will examine your teeth and gums for signs of gum disease, prior decay, and infections so we can treat the problems proactively.
+During these routine exams, Dr. Trujillo will examine your teeth and gums for signs of gum disease, prior decay, and infections so we can treat the problems proactively.

 Don’t Snack Between Meals